lbechberger/LearningPsychologicalSpaces/README.md

 - `-k` or `--dims`: Specifies the maximal number of dimensions to investigate.
 Default value is 20, which means that the script will run the MDS algorithm 20 times, obtaining spaces of dimensionality 1 to 20.
 - `-n` or `--n_init`: Specifies how often the nondeterministic MDS algorithms are restarted with a new random initialization.
 Of all of these runs, only the best result (i.e., the one with the lowest resulting stress) is kept.
 Default value here is 64.
 - `m` or `--max_iter`: Specifies the maximum number of iterations computed within the nondeterministic MDS algorithms.
 Default values is 1000.
-- `-s` or `--seed`: Specify a seed for the random number generator in order to make the results deterministic.
+- `-s` or `--seed`: Specifies a seed for the random number generator in order to make the results deterministic.
 If no seed is given, then the random number generator is not seeded.
 - `-t` or `--tiebreaker`: Specifies the type of tie breaking used in the SMACOF algorithm (possible values: `primary`, `secondary`, `tertiary`, default: `primary`).

 We implemented the MDS step in R and not in Python because R offers a greater variety of MDS algorithms.
 Moreover, nonmetric SMACOF with Python's `sklearn` library produced poor results which might be due to a programming bug.